danielkorzekwa/bayes-scala/README.md

 ## How to use it from sbt and maven?

-Release and snaphots versions are available for Scala versions 2.10 and 2.11
+Release and snaphot versions are available for Scala versions 2.10 and 2.11

-### Released version
+### Release version

 SBT configuration: